Puppies.com Listing Guidelines

 2. Want Ads, which are created in search of a specific type of dog.

-3. “Beware” listings, created to air grievances with another individual.
+3. Beware” listings, created to air grievances with another individual.

-1. However, “unborn litter” listings are permitted, provided that 1) the breeding has been confirmed, and 2) the expected birth date falls within 60 days and is posted within the “birth date” section of the listing.
+1. However, “Unborn Litter” listings are permitted, provided that 1) the breeding has been confirmed, and 2) the expected birth date falls within 60 days and is posted within the “birth date” section of the listing.

-5. “Sold Listings” are prohibited.
-Each “For Sale” listing needs to advertise a single dog which is still available for sale.
-If a dog has been spoken for but the transaction hasn’t been finalized, the listing should be marked as “On Hold”.
+1. If a dog has been spoken for but the transaction hasn’t been finalized, the listing should be marked as “On Hold”.
 If the dog has been fully sold, the listing should be marked as “Sold”.
-Instructions for marking a listing as “On Hold” or “Sold” are available here
+Instructions for marking listings "On Hold" or "Sold" are available here

 6. “Wolf Hybrid” listings are prohibited.
-At this time, we do not permit wolf hybrids (i.e. dogs with any wolf/timberwolf content) to be listed for sale on Puppies.com.
+At this time, we do not permit wolf hybrids (i.e. dogs with any wolf/timberwolf content)

 7. Accurate breed information is required.
 We ask that sellers place each listing into the breed category/categories which accurately reflects the breed of the dog.